tinyblogger/tinyblogger/_posts/2024-07-11-How-to-use-Rumble-Studio-with-OBS.md

 ---
 layout: post
-title: Rumble Studio + OBS Studio Ingress
+title: How to use Rumble Studio with OBS (Ingresses)
 ---

 In this Guide I'll be Showing You Rumblers how to Stream with OBS Studio on Rumble Studio!